onnlucky/hotel/readme.txt

 # TODO
 add testcase for goto and backtrace and continuation

+rework call (tlCall)
+implement send (tlSend)
+implement operations (tlOp)
+expose parsed code: tlBlock, tlLookup, tlCall, tlSend, tlOp, tlAssign, ...

-sprinkle more INTERNAL around and such remove start_args ... we don't need to materialize its run all the time clean up tl.h; nice up code.{h,c} and call.c expose parsed code: tlBlock, tlLookup, tlCall, tlSend, tlOp, tlAssign, ... only optimize after parser, inspect step: single tlAssign become just name ... return and goto can be implemented different: store the args of the to-return code run.
+sprinkle more INTERNAL around and such remove start_args ... we don't need to materialize its run all the time clean up tl.h; nice up code.{h,c} and call.c only optimize after parser, inspect step: single tlAssign become just name ... return and goto can be implemented different: store the args of the to-return code run.
 Then find that in the stack and return it...